International Compliance and Enforcement Projects

 Length and Time Phasing of Assistance

 EPA normally funds grants and cooperative agreements on a 12-month basis.
 However, EPA can negotiate the project period with each applicant based on project requirements.
 EPA limits project periods to 5 years.
-Payments will be on an advance letter of credit or reimbursement basis.
+Payment method will be determined at the time of award.

 Who do I contact about this opportunity?